jookies/jasmin/misc/doc/sources/installation/index.rst

 The Installation section is intended to get you up and running quickly with a simple SMS sending scenario through :doc:`/apis/ja-http/index`.

+.. note:: You can also send your first SMS through :doc:`/apis/smpp-server/index`.

 More detailed information can be found in the advanced topics sections.

 .. note:: Jasmin gateway is supported on POSIX systems (Linux/Unix).